Inzhenerka/docs.getdbt.tech/website/docs/reference/project-configs/require-dbt-version.md

 #### Fusion-compatible range

 To signal compatibility with the <Constant name="fusion_engine"/>, include 2.0.0 or greater in your version range.
-Both YAML formats below are equivalent and valid.

 <File name='dbt_project.yml'>